 In the face of weeks of protests nationwide, a majority of people in the United States now agree that policing must change.
 We disagree about what kind of change is necessary, with proposals ranging from regulatory reform to large-scale restructuring to complete abolition and replacement of police agencies.
 What do our communities need to experience safety and justice?
 What role, if any, can policing play in creating these conditions?
 Are there aspects of policing that should be preserved as existing systems are reformed or replaced?
-Join us July 21 for a live conversation about these and other questions with Nkenge Harmon Johnson, president and CEO of Urban League of Portland, and activist and data scientist Samuel Sinyangwe, cocreator of Police Scorecard and Mapping Police Violence, moderated by Omar El Akkad.
+On July 21, 2020, we hosted a conversation about these and other questions with Nkenge Harmon Johnson, president and CEO of Urban League of Portland, and activist and data scientist Samuel Sinyangwe, cocreator of Police Scorecard and Mapping Police Violence, moderated by Omar El Akkad.

 Nkenge Harmon Johnson is president and CEO of Urban League of Portland.
 A graduate of Portland’s Catlin Gabel School and Harvard Law School, she has spent much of her career in politics, serving as a staff member for Representative Sheila Jackson Lee and Senators Harry Reid and Debbie Stabenow, and as a deputy assistant US trade representative during the Obama administration.
 She has led Urban League of Portland since 2015.